ForLoopNelson/metal-band-game/README.md

 - [x] Add more and more word choices so that the combos are endless!!!!
 - [x] Find more Fonts to use.
 - [ ] Write function to make sure words don't repeat too often.
+- [ ] Check bug where plyaer guesses again and previously solved word shows as not correct.

 ## Issues